 Before you are placed in an English class, you will have your English level assessed.
-Assessments are conducted by professional staff from the Winnipeg English Language Assessment and Referral Centre (WELARC) and can be conducted by a remote assessment set up at the PLLC.
-The test measures your skill in listening, speaking, reading, and writing English.
-The assessment will allow you to be referred to an appropriate class level in a local language training program in Portage la Prairie or through English Online.
+Assessments are conducted by professional staff from the Winnipeg English Language Assessment and Referral Centre (WELARC) and can be conducted by a remote assessment at the PLLC.
+The test measures your skills in listening, speaking, reading, and writing English.
+The assessment will allow you to be referred to an appropriate class level within our language training program at the PLLC or through English Online.

-For more information, phone 204-857-6304 ext.
-268, or come into our office at 110 Saskatchewan Ave.
+For more information, visit our office at 110 Saskatchewan Ave.
 West in Portage la Prairie.

 Portage la Prairie

-ESL Literacy, Stage 1 (CLB 1 to 4) & Stage 2 (CLB 5 to 8) classes at the Portage Learning & Literacy Centre, 110 Saskatchewan Ave.
-West.
-Tuesday and Thursday evenings – 6:30pm to 8:30pm
+ESL Literacy, Stage 1 (CLB 1 to 4) & Stage 2 (CLB 5 to 8) classes take place at the Portage Learning & Literacy Centre.
+We may also offer online learning, if required.
+Contact us for more details.